dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Controlling and Monitoring LLC allocation {.unlisted .unnumbered}

 To monitor and enforce limits on LLC allocation and memory _read_ bandwidth, we will use _AMD64 Technology Platform Quality of Service Extensions_ [@QoSAMD].
-Users can manage this QoS extension through the specific banks of MSR registers.
+Users can manage this QoS extension through the banks of model-specific registers (MSRs).
 First, a thread or a group of threads must be assigned a resource management identifier (RMID), and a class of service (COS) by writing to the `PQR_ASSOC` register (MSR `0xC8F`).
 Here is a sample command for the hardware thread 1:

 ```bash
 # write PQR_ASSOC (MSR 0xC8F): RMID=1, COS=2 -> (COS << 32) + RMID